nervetattoo/jquery-autosave/readme.md

 The following are the built-in callback methods for _options.triggers_.

 * **change**
-  Binds the _options.event.change_ event to all of the forms autosave is attached to and attempts to save any time that event is fired.
+  Attempts to save any time a form value changes.
 * **event**
   Attaches an arbitrary event to all of the forms autosave is attached to and attempts to save any time that event is fired.